Jet5001/Jet5001-github.io/README.md

 # Portfolio

-Welcome to my portfolio The following projects are my favourite works and include a variety of personal projects and university work
+Welcome to my portfolio.
+The following projects are my favourite works and include a variety of personal projects and university work

 ## Consent Detective
 Consent Detective is my latest group project I completed at university